Private Sector Partnership

 Administered by the Bureau of Justice Assistance within the U.S. Department of Justice, PIECP enables correctional facility administrators to establish joint ventures with private sector companies for the production of offender-made goods involved in interstate commerce.
 PIECP participation is an effective way to curb idleness among an ever-increasing prison population and a cost-effective means of providing offenders with marketable job skills.
 Additionally, taxpayers and the general public benefit from PIECP through reductions in incarceration costs, contributions to the Victims of Violent Crime Compensation Fund and deductions for federal, state, and local tax.
 Offenders are paid the prevailing wage for the work done in the locality of the correctional facility.

 PEN welcomes new partnerships and the opportunity to work with private business.
-For information, please contact Michael Parker, Project Manager Private Partnership at firstname.lastname@example.org
+For information, please contact Michael Parker, New Enterprise Development Manager at firstname.lastname@example.org